HL7/coordinated-registry-network/source/pages/profiles.md

 #### Profiles

+**NOTE:** All the profiles listed here are not required for conformance.
+For detailed conformance requirements please refer to the CapabilityStatements section.

 **US Core Profiles Reuse:**
 The WHT CRN IG re-uses the US-Core profiles identified in the above table to auto-populate Questionnaires and/or transform QuestionnaireResponses to first class FHIR resources.